IBM/appsody-sample-quote-app/README.md

 ```

 where
-* <your image registry> is the host name of your regional registry, for example `us.icr.io`
+* `<your image registry>` is the host name of your regional registry, for example `us.icr.io`
-* <your namespace> is a namespace you created in your registry
+* `<your namespace>` is a namespace you created in your registry

-After the deployment completes, you can test the service again using curl.
+After the deployment completes, you can test the service using curl.

 ```
 curl -X POST  -d @backend-input.json  -H "Content-Type: application/json"  http://<node IP address>:<node port>/quote
 ```

 where
-* <node IP address> is the external IP address of your node which you can obtain using the command `kubectl get node -o wide`
+* `<node IP address>` is the external IP address of your node which you can obtain using the command `kubectl get node -o wide`
-* <node port> is the node port assigned to the service which you can obtain using the command `kubectl get svc quote-backend`
+* `<node port>` is the node port assigned to the service which you can obtain using the command `kubectl get svc quote-backend`

 Note that because we are using a free Kubernetes cluster, the AppsodyApplication is limited to exposing the service via a node port.
 If you use a standard cluster with Knative installed, or a Red Hat OpenShift on IBM Cloud cluster, you have the option to expose the service via